IvaninIvanov/Server-Side-Coursework/README.md

   npm install
   ```

-4. Run the tests by going back to root directory and typing:
+4. Run the tests by going back to top-level directory and typing:

   ```bash
   npm test